Boethius: De topicis differentiis

 His completed translations of Aristotle's works on logic were the only significant portions of Aristotle available in Latin Christendom from the sixth century until the rediscovery of Aristotle in the 12th century.
 However, some of his translations (such as his treatment of the topoi in The Topics) were mixed with his own commentary, which reflected both Aristotelian and Platonic concepts.

-Unfortunately, the commentaries themselves have been lost.
+The commentaries themselves have been lost.
 In addition to his commentary on the Topics, Boethius composed two treatises on Topical argumentation, In Ciceronis Topica and De topicis differentiis.
 The first work has six books, and is largely a response to Cicero's Topica.
 The first book of In Ciceronis Topica begins with a dedication to Patricius.
 It includes distinctions and assertions important to Boethius's overall philosophy, such as his view of the role of philosophy as "establish[ing] our judgment concerning the governing of life", and definitions of logic from Plato, Aristotle and Cicero.
 He breaks logic into three parts: that which defines, that which divides, and that which deduces.

 He asserts that there are three types of arguments: those of necessity, of ready believability, and sophistry.
 He follows Aristotle in defining one sort of Topic as the maximal proposition, a proposition which is somehow shown to be universal or readily believable.
 The other sort of Topic, the differentiae, are "Topics that contain and include the maximal propositions"; means of categorizing the Topics which Boethius credits to Cicero.

 Book II covers two kinds of topics: those from related things and those from extrinsic topics.
 Book III discusses the relationship among things studied through Topics, Topics themselves, and the nature of definition.
-Book IV analyzes partition, designation and relationships between things (such as pairing, numbering, genus, and species, etc.).
+Book IV analyzes partition, designation and relationships between things (such as pairing, numbering, genus and species, etc.).
 After a review of his terms, Boethius spends Book V discussing Stoic logic and Aristotelian causation.
 Book VI relates the nature of the Topic to causes.